nvenayak/impact/readme.md

 The documentation is available in `docs` or a rendered version is available [here](http://impact.readthedocs.io/en/latest/)

 ## Starter Files
 A starter ipynb which can be opened with Jupyter notebook has been provided in the Examples_and_Helpers folders.
-The file comes with comments that will assist users in analyzing their data.
+The file comes with comments which will assist users in analyzing their data.
 A helper file to create trial identifiers has also been provided in the Examples_and_Helpers folder.